 People are always wondering which plan will be used in case any unidentified risk occurs; i.e. contingency plan or the fallback plan.

-Please note that the contingency plan and fallback plan are developed to manage identified risks, and workarounds are response for unidentified risks.
+Please note that the contingency plan and fallback plan are developed to manage identified risks, and workarounds are a response for unidentified risks.
 Therefore, none of these plans have strategies for workarounds.

 When any unidentified risk occurs, you will discuss it with your team members and come up with a strategy to contain the incident.